aabccd021/tiny-cookie-session/README.md

 ### Session Expiration Time

-The `sessionExpiresIn` value controls how long a session can remain active without user interaction, often referred to as "log out after X minutes of inactivity."
+The `sessionExpiresInMs` value controls how long a session can remain active without user interaction, often referred to as "log out after X minutes of inactivity."

-For example, with `sessionExpiresIn: 30 * 60 * 1000` (30 minutes),
+For example, with `sessionExpiresInMs: 30 * 60 * 1000` (30 minutes),
 a user can remain logged in indefinitely by making requests at least every 29 minutes.

 ### Token Expiration Time

-The `tokenExpiresIn` value controls how often the token is rotated.
+The `tokenExpiresInMs` value controls how often the token is rotated.
 When a token expires but the session is still valid, the system generates a new token.

 You should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.
-For example, if your app might take up to 3 minutes (in a single request) for uploading large files, you should set `tokenExpiresIn` to 3 minutes.
+For example, if your app might take up to 3 minutes (in a single request) for uploading large files, you should set `tokenExpiresInMs` to 3 minutes.
 The only reason we don't rotate the token on every request is to handle a race condition where the user makes two requests at the same time.